FAQ for DocDel and ILL

 How can I charge my interlibrary loan or document delivery request to a departmental account or a credit card?

 You have an opportunity to enter departmental account numbers when you first register on ILLiad.
-If you need to edit this information subsequently, sign on to your ILLiad account and click on Edit User Accounts.
-Enter a new account number and select WFSM or NCBH from the drop-down box.
-You may also enter a description of the account to help you select the correct account in the future.
+If you need to edit this information subsequently, sign on to your ILLiad account and click on Change Accounts.
+Enter a new account number and, if desired, a description of the account for future reference.
 To complete the addition of the account, click on add account.
 If you wish to delete an existing account, click on DELETE.
-ILLiad request forms have a drop-down box with account numbers you have supplied to us, and if you have multiple accounts, we ask that you select the appropriate one from the drop-down box each time you submit a request.
+ILLiad request forms have a drop-down box with account numbers you have supplied to us, and if you have multiple accounts, we ask that you select the appropriate one from the drop-down box each time you submit a request so that the correct account can be billed.

 If you wish to use a personal credit card to pay for a transaction, you may enter the account number in the notes field of your request or ask that we call for the information when your document arrives (you can indicate your preference in the notes field of your request).
 As a security measure, we do not keep credit card information on file, so you will need to furnish your number each time you make a request.